-Full Year course, 2 Units Accelerated 0183 Prerequisite: Broadcast 1 Note: English teacher recommendation required This course is run in conjunction with the Media Services Dept. under the direction of Mr. Wismer, whose recommendation is also required.
+Prerequisite: Broadcast 1

+Note: This course counts purely as an elective.
+English teacher recommendation required.
+This course is run in conjunction with the Media Services Dept. under the direction of Mr. Wismer, whose recommendation is also required.

 This class is for the motivated and active learner.
 Students will apply extensive writing skills as they learn how to gather, record, revise, and edit news stories, press conferences, editorials, features, and sports stories and tailor their reporting for the broadcasting arena.
 Students will analyze selected radio and television programs.
 They will also investigate the history of broadcasting and its effects on modern society.
 A final project replaces the traditional exam.
 The students will participate in the actual production of the daily school broadcast of Upper Darby Update.

-CREATIVE WRITING
+CREATIVE WRITING 0182